 Also, use the toilet if you need to.
 Receiving a massage whilst having a full bladder isn’t very relaxing.

 Wear clothing that is either appropriate for the treatment or is easily removed if required.
 (See ‘Undressing’ and 'Draping' below.)

 Please arrange to be ready for your appointment on time.
 We will do likewise.
 Delays are occasionally inevitable but best endeavours should be used to avoid them.
 We will typically wait up to 10 minutes if a client is delayed but that may depend upon what other appointments we have booked.

 If you are providing the space for the treatment, please ensure that:

-There is sufficient room for the massage table/mat and for me to move around it.
+There is sufficient room for the massage table/mat to allow movement around it.

 The room is warm enough (obviously more important if clothing is to be removed).